griptape-ai/griptape-docs/docs/griptape-tools/official-tools/web-scraper.md

                              {"url": "https://www.griptape.ai/"}}}
 [09/11/23 15:27:48] INFO     Subtask 4b34be74b06a47ba9cb3a4b62aa35907
                              Observation: Output of "WebScraper.get_content" was
-                             stored in memory with memory_name "TextToolMemory"
+                             stored in memory with memory_name "ToolMemory"
                              and artifact_namespace
                              "02da5930b8d74f7ca30aecc3760a3318"
 [09/11/23 15:27:59] INFO     Subtask 5b255e3e98aa401295f77532bc779390
                              Thought: The content of the website has been stored in memory.
-I can use the TextToolMemory tool with
+I can use the ToolMemory tool with
                              the summarize activity to get a summary of the
                              content.
                              Action: {"type": "memory", "name":
-                             "TextToolMemory", "activity": "summarize", "input":
+                             "ToolMemory", "activity": "summarize", "input":
-                             {"values": {"memory_name": "TextToolMemory",
+                             {"values": {"memory_name": "ToolMemory",
                              "artifact_namespace":
                              "02da5930b8d74f7ca30aecc3760a3318"}}}
 [09/11/23 15:28:03] INFO     Subtask 5b255e3e98aa401295f77532bc779390